cea-trust-platform/MEDCoupling_tutos/README.md

 # Run a tutorial

-- Activate the MEDCoupling environement
+- Activate the MEDCoupling environment
-- cd tutorials
+- `cd tutorials`
-- Launch jupyter-notebook/jupyter-lab
+- Launch `jupyter-notebook` or `jupyter-lab`
 - Enjoy MEDCoupling !